Samuel-2626/project_nesa/readme.md

 ### Admin Privilegdes

-Superuser's as special advanced feature to accept, delete questions.
+Superuser's has special advanced feature: which are to accept, delete questions.

 ![Dashboard 5](https://imgur.com/bb6fqaY.png)